 Under GST, legal disputes can be rooted in two obligations as given below:

 These obligations are often verified by a proper GST officer during audits, anti-evasion, examining etc. However, in some scenarios, the obligation verified may be actual or perceived non-compliance and the difference in the perception leads to a dispute, which is then required to be resolved.
-The resolution of such dispute is done by a departmental officer, as per quasi-judicial process, wherein the outcome of these issues of an initial order is often termed as assessment order, adjudication order, order-in-original, etc.
+The resolution of such dispute is done by a departmental officer, as per a quasi-judicial process, wherein the outcome of these issues of an initial order is often termed as an assessment order, adjudication order, order-in-original, etc.